ClariNerd617/thinkpad-l380-yoga-scripts/README.md

+I have great respect for those who have come before, but we need to move on from Python 2 once and for all.
+I did not feel comfortable installing Python 2 just so I could read Physics Today more easily, so I made a fork to continue maintenance.

+All credit goes to the original creators, feel free to open issues if you find problems, and Pull Requests are Open!

+ClariNerd617
+---

 Since there's no good universal daemon for convertible laptops yet, and since I had to make the edits to AdmiralAkber's original code to get my own laptop working, I've posted them here to help others.
 This works